andrehertwig/admintool/README.md

 ```

-Each menu entry could have sub menu entries.
-Because of the AdminLTE implementation a menu entry with an existing sub menu could not be displayed anymore (the target would be useless).
+Each menu entry can have sub menu entries.
+Because of the AdminLTE implementation a menu entry with an existing sub menu will not be displayed anymore (the target would be useless).
 ```java

 	MenuEntry mainMenu = new MenuEntry();